Care tips – Closed mossariums

-Spray once a week.
-But monitor and maintain a healthy level of moisture within the container.
-Droplets of water as well as light fog on the walls of the container are healthy and common:
+Monitor and maintain a healthy level of moisture within the container.
+Droplets of water as well as light fog (see below pic) on the walls of the container are healthy and common:

-If you notice the walls of the container are heavily fogged or overly moist, there’s too much water.
+If you notice the walls of the container are heavily fogged or overly moist (see below pic), there’s too much water.
 Over-watering can cause mould or the plants to rot.
 Err on the side of too little water rather than too much since there’s no where for them to drain.

 If you spot mould, simple wipe them off using a piece of tissue or cotton bud.